 When walking around the farm, you may also notice several features – hanging plants on the porches of both restaurants, large pots with various plants in them, more hanging plants between the Barn and the Dairy Store, rock outlined gardens, hanging plants on our picnic shelters, a few painted fiberglass cows (by Bill Whittaker), a repurposed antique manure spreader with potted plants and more.
 It’s a big job to keep up.

 Of course, landscaping also includes picnic tables, benches to sit and rest for a bit, our bench wagon with the multi-paint color 10-gallon milk cans and more.
 Click here to see some pictures from past years of our landscaping around Young’s.
-We look forward to creating some new interesting features in 2016.
+Every year, we look forward to creating some new interesting features!